 If you visit a good running watch site, it will enable you to find reviews and comments from different people on various watches.
 This will enable you to buy the watch with the best customer feedback.
 But you should not blindly by them.
 There are few points that you should think about before buying a watch.

-Before, you buy the watch due to its fulsome review you should read its review from a popular site or you can check it out from market.
+Before you buy the watch due to its fulsome review you should read its review from a popular site or you can check it out from the market.
 Most internet reviews will give you only the positive aspects of the watch and not the negative ones.
-So its best to check it out from different sites before going for it.
+So it’s best to check it out from different sites before going for it.

-Secondly every person has got his own taste and so likes a watch that may be you wont like.
-This leads to different opinions and and although it is a good watch nut it wont be liked by you.
+Secondly, every person has got his own taste and so likes a watch that maybe you won’t like.
+This leads to different opinions and although it is a good watch nut it won’t be liked by you.

-So before buying a watch get opinion from several people and then make the right choice.
+So before buying a watch get an opinion from several people and then make the right choice.

 So, What Type of Running Watch Should I Use?